Cosmian/cloudproof-big-data/README.md

 ## Software

+The program comes in 2 flavors:

+ - as a java standalone executable
+ - and as a Spark program

+It performs

-Java standalone program that performs injection with encryption to HDFS and indexing to Cassandra and secure querying to Cassandra extraction with decryption from HDFS.
+ - injection with encryption to HDFS and indexing to Cassandra
+  - and secure querying to Cassandra extraction with decryption from HDFS.

 Fot instructions on how to build the software, see the [building](#building) section at the end.